V4Fire/Client/src/components/base/b-slider/README.md

 #### [useScrollSnap = `false`]

-The flag that disables/enables the use of the scroll snap slider (g-slider component).
-If the value is true, then the b-slider will use the CSS scroll snap mechanism, which is handled by the browser's own API.
+The flag enables CSS scroll snap mechanism.
+When set to `true` the [CSS scroll snap](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_scroll_snap) will be enabled.
 The default value is `false`.

+CSS Scroll Snap is a feature that allows for smooth scrolling by defining specific snap points.
+Regular scrolling is the default behavior of unrestricted scrolling through content.

 ## Fields